This page features extracts from a recorded interview with the late Dr. Terry Ryan speaking about Rehua Marae. This interview was recorded in 2004.

-Dr. Terry Ryan is the Secretary of Rehua Marae.
+Dr. Terry Ryan was the Secretary of Rehua Marae.
 In 2004 he marked 30 years as the Kāwai Kaitiaki of Ngāi Tahu Whakapapa (an acknowledged authority on the contemporary whakapapa of the Ngāi Tahu people).
 In 2001 he received an honorary Doctorate of Science Degree for his contributions to genealogy and in 1994 he was awarded the MBE on the Queen’s Honour List ‘for services to the Māori community of the South Island’.
-He is the Kaumatua for Christchurch City Libraries.
+He was the Kaumatua for Christchurch City Libraries.

 Amid the stately character homes and modern townhouse developments of Christchurch's Springfield Road sits Rehua Marae.
 Flourishing tī kōuka and harakeke mark the driveway and entrance to the marae.
 Visible from the street are glimpses of the deep red carved barge boards and ridgepole of Rehua’s wharenui Whatu Manawa Māoritanga o Rehua.

 Puna or fresh water springs emerge from the ground at Rehua setting the site apart as a place of special significance.
 The formation of these puna and the myriad other waterways of Te Wai Pounamu is attributed in whakapapa to the ancestor Tūterakiwhānoa whose raking of the waka (the South Island) punctured it allowing the water beneath to flow through.
 The puna at Rehua would have once provided fresh water for the Ngāti Māmoe / Waitaha people who lived at the ancient Puari pā situated near the centre of Christchurch.

 Rehua began life as a hostel for girls and then boys at its initial site in Stanmore Road in the early 1950s.
 Rehua means